Codecademy/docs/content/python/concepts/strings/terms/startswith/startswith.md

 Given a string, the `.startswith()` method can be used in the following way:

-- The required `value` argument, which is checked if it exists at the beginning of the string.
+- The required `value` argument is checked for existence at the beginning of the `string`.
 It is also case-sensitive.

-- Optionally, the `value` can be tested for whether it is at the beginning of a particular substring within the string using the `start` and `end` index arguments.
+- Optionally, a `start` and `end` index argument can be declared.
+The `value` is then checked for existence at the beginning of the substring from the `string`'s `start` and `end` indices.

 ## Example